By Kathy Witt

-But today, Meade County is filled with peaceful farmland, a rolling rural oasis in a hustle-bustle world.
+But today, Meade County is filled with peaceful farmland and laid-back people, a rolling rural oasis in a hustle-bustle world.
 It’s a place to pick all the blackberries you can carry; taste fresh, sweet honey; marvel at miles of sky and old-growth forests; take in the splendor of the river, its breathtaking vistas unfurling like scenes in a movie.

 Fast becoming THE spot for fly fishing in central Kentucky, Otter Creek is located just 10 minutes from Fort Knox.
 Bring the camping gear, mountain bike, fishing rod – even your own dog or horse – to explore miles of trails over 2,200 acres.
 (This is also a bird-watcher’s paradise, so don’t forget the binoculars!)
-In the afternoon, follow the Buttermilk Falls Trail along the ridge of Brandenburg toward Riverfront Park.
+IVisitors will enjoy the Buttermilk Falls Trail along the ridge of Brandenburg toward Riverfront Park.

 More al fresco fun awaits at Roberts Family Farm.
 July and August is prime time for berry picking, but things really kick into high gear during fall weeknights and weekends.
 Enjoy horse-drawn wagon rides and hay rides to the pumpkin patch, a pumpkin train with hand-crafted cars, a kid-friendly corn maze, grain bin slide and shopping the country store for homemade apple butter, gourds and woodcrafts.